denali49/fabric-ca-k8s/README.md

 ![Alt text](/assets/redispodrun.png?raw=true "redis pod status")

 ### **Step 5:** Init the fabric-ca-server and modify the fabric-ca-server-config.yaml file
+still building this out as of 4/25/20 WIP

 ### **Step 6:** Deploy the fabric-ca-server and perform identity management tasks
+still building this out as of 4/25/20 WIP